- Download our Moving to Washington DC Guide (PDF)

-Rockville is only 25 minutes' drive from Washington DC's city centre and is well placed on the I-270.
-Bethesda is located 20 minutes' drive from DC and is connected to the capital by the I-495.
+Rockville is only a 25-minute drive from Washington, DC's city centre and is well-placed on the I-270.
+Bethesda is located a 20-minute drive from DC and is connected to the capital by the I-495.
 Both areas are also well served by public transport.

 While rental costs are not cheap in Rockville or Bethesda, many newcomers choose to live in these areas because the properties tend to be more spacious.
 In addition, these areas are located close to several good schools.

 Alexandria, Virginia, is an independent city located just seven miles (11km) south of Washington, DC.
 It's a charming area steeped in history, and there are many old buildings, churches and museums here.
 While the area doesn't have the buzz of Georgetown or Adams Morgan, Alexandria does have a fair number of good restaurants and entertainment facilities.